-Three general categories of properties are recognized in SysML: parts, references and value properties (see 8.3.2.2 Block Property below).
+Three general categories of properties are recognized in SysML: parts, references, and value properties (see Section 8.3.2.1, "Binding Connector").
 A part or value property is always shown on an internal block diagram with a solid-outline box.
 A reference property is shown by a dashed-outline box, consistent with UML.